namaggarwal/splitwise/README.md

 # Splitwise Python SDK

 This is the python sdk for Splitwise APIs.
-At this point only GET requests are supported.
+At this point only GET requests and a single POST request ```createExpense``` is supported.
 Pull requests and bug reports are welcomed.

 ## Latest Version